isisaddons/isis-app-todoapp/README.md

             &lt;xs:element name=&quot;objectIdentifier&quot; type=&quot;xs:string&quot;/&gt;
         &lt;/xs:sequence&gt;
     &lt;/xs:complexType&gt;
 &lt;/xs:schema&gt;
 </pre>

-the todoapp generates a `ToDoItemDto`.
+the todoapp uses a maven plugin to generate a correspoding `ToDoItemDto` class.
 It also provides an implementation of Isis' `ContentMappingService` that maps any `ToDoItem` domain object into this corresponding DTO.
 This mapping activated based on the HTTP clients' `Accept` header.

 For example, we get a representation of: